wdsnow66/wdsnow66.github.io/_posts/2024-09-01-guidelines-for-researchers.md

 title: "Guidelines for Researchers"
 author: "wdsnow"
 categories: journal
-tags: [documentation,guidelines]
+tags: [documentation, guidelines, researchers]
 image: homepage.jpg
 ---

 > “Government and Philanthropic funding of research carries increasing requirements for Data Management Planning and Sharing.”

 # Guidelines for Researchers

-* Senior Investigators hold day-to-day ownership for the effective management of the **research data** generated within or obtained from their research, including by their research groups.
-* Senior Investigators should ensure team knowledge and establish process.
+Senior Investigators hold day-to-day ownership for the effective management of the research data generated within or obtained from their research, including by their research groups.
+Senior Investigators should ensure team knowledge and establish process.
+Researchers should follow best practice for the [Research Data Workflow]({{ site.github.url }}{% post_url 2024-11-01-research-data-workflow %}) and take advantage of [Resources for Researchers]({{ site.github.url }}{% post_url 2024-08-01-resources-for-researchers %}).
-* Researchers should start wtih a research data plan including procedures for the collection, storage, use, reuse, access and retention or deletion of the research data.
+* Researchers should start wtih a **research data plan** including procedures for the collection, storage, processing, sharing, retention or deletion of the research data.
 * Researchers should identify and utilize relevant data standards and protocols, and to document their data-related decisions in the data management plan.
 * Researchers should protect confidential, personal and sensitive research data in accordance with legal and ethical requirements related to the research they conduct.
 * Researchers should deposit their data supporting outputs in an appropriate data repository and provide sufficient information to ensure that it can be found, understood, and cited.